guard/guard-rspec/README.md

 :spec_paths => ["spec"]      # specify an array of paths that contain spec files
 :turnip => true              # enable turnip support; default: false
-:zeus => true                # enable zeus support; default: false
+:zeus => true                # enable zeus support; default: false :focus_on_failed => false    # focus on the first 10 failed specs first, rerun till they pass
 ```

 You can also use a custom binstubs directory using `:binstubs => 'some-dir'`.